 Construction of new sludge cake transfer facility in Garmerwolde gets off to a festive start

-On Friday, May 24, construction began on a renovated sludge cake transfer station at the sewage treatment plant (STP) in Garmerwolde.
-The construction of a new sludge cake transfer facility stems from a desire for renewal.
-On the one hand, the water authority is striving water authority innovation, energy savings, and more efficient delivery and removal of sludge to partners who take care of the final processing of the sludge.
-On the other hand, these innovations result in less traffic, which is positive for all residents living near the Garmerwolde WWTP.
+On Friday, May 24, construction began on a new sludge cake transfer facility at the wastewater treatment plant in Garmerwolde.
+The construction of a new sludge cake transfer facility stems from a desire for modernization.
+On the one hand, endeavours water authority endeavours water authority innovation, energy savings, and more efficient delivery and removal of sludge to partners who handle the final processing of the sludge.
+On the other hand, these upgrades will result in less traffic, which is a positive development for all residents living near the Garmerwolde WWTP.

-The official kickoff was given by Noorderzijlvest Water Authority Beerda, Executive Director of Noorderzijlvest Water Authority .
+The official kickoff was given by Noorderzijlvest Water Authority Beerda, Executive Director of Noorderzijlvest Water Authority water authority .

 During brief speeches by Julia Finkielsztajn, Director of water authority , Herman Beerda, and Jur Lommerts, Director at Jansen en Heuning, many words of praise were spoken.